-The Qualified Guides are holders of a guiding licence authorizing them to practice their profession.
+The State-Licensed Guides are holders of a guiding licence authorizing them to practice their profession.
 They must study during several years at University and be trained.

 Once licenced, they have to continue improving their skills.

-The Qualified Guide is also in order with the tax authority, and must pay to it an important amount of their revenues.
+The State-Licensed Guide is also in order with the tax authority, and must pay to it an important amount of their revenues.
 They contribute in this way to the welfare of the society.